semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 We will plot this one using matplotlib instead of seaborn since we want to do a simple line plot of X and Y axis.
 We will have 2 plots, one for the pdf and the other for cdf.
 We pass the bin_edge (which are the edges of the histogram of GDP) to the X axis starting from index 1 because the element at index 0 corresponds to -20% (on the Y axis), and we can not have a -20% of countries.
 We pass the pdf and cdf to the Y axis then stored them in pdf_line and cdf_line variable respectively.

-We set the X and Y label, a legend, give it a title and then set the minor grid to on (the small dot in-between the main grid) in order to see the intervals within the GDP's grid.
+We set the X and Y label, a legend, give it a title and then set the minor grid to on (the small dot in-between the primary grid) to see the intervals within the GDP's grid.

 Finally, we display the plot.